 SNR HoldCo does not have a call right with respect to SNR Management's ownership interests in SNR HoldCo.
 Although SNR Management is the sole manager of SNR HoldCo, SNR Management's ownership interest is considered temporary equity under the applicable accounting guidance and is thus recorded as part of "Redeemable noncontrolling interests" in the mezzanine section of our Condensed Consolidated Balance Sheets.
-SNR Management's ownership interest in SNR HoldCo was initially accounted for at fair value.
-Subsequently, SNR Management's ownership interest in SNR HoldCo is increased by the fixed annual rate of return through "Redeemable noncontrolling interests" on our Condensed Consolidated Balance Sheets, with the offset recorded in "Net income (loss) attributable to noncontrolling interests, net of tax" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
-The operating results of SNR HoldCo attributable to SNR Management are recorded as "Redeemable noncontrolling interests" on our Condensed Consolidated Balance Sheets, with the offset recorded in "Net income (loss) attributable to noncontrolling interests, net of tax" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+SNR Management's ownership interest in SNR HoldCo is increased by the fixed annual rate of return through "Redeemable noncontrolling interests" on our Condensed Consolidated Balance Sheets, with the offset recorded in "Net income (loss) attributable to noncontrolling interests, net of tax" on our Condensed Consolidated Balance Sheets, with the offset recorded as "Redeemable noncontrolling interests" on our Condensed Consolidated Balance Sheets, with the offset recorded as "Redeemable noncontrolling interests" on our Condensed Consolidated Balance Sheets, with the offset recorded as "Redeemable noncontrolling interests" on our Condensed Consolidated Balance Sheets, with the offset recorded as "Redeemable noncontrolling interests" on our Condensed Consolidated Balance Sheets, with the offset recorded in "Net income (loss) attributable to noncontrolling interests, net of tax" on our Condensed Consolidated Balance Sheets, with the offset recorded as "Redeemable noncontrolling interests" on our Condensed Consolidated Balance Sheets, with the offset recorded in "Net income (loss) attributable to noncontrolling interests, net of tax" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 See Note 10 for further information.

-As of September 30, 2022 and December 31, 2021, the aggregate value of Northstar Manager's ownership interest in Northstar Spectrum and SNR Management's ownership interest in SNR HoldCo was \$446 million and \$395 million, respectively, recorded as "Redeemable noncontrolling interests" on our Condensed Consolidated Balance Sheets.
+As of March 31, 2023 and December 31, 2022, the aggregate value of Northstar Manager's ownership interest in Northstar Spectrum and SNR Management's ownership interest in SNR HoldCo was \$485 million and \$464 million, respectively, recorded as "Redeemable noncontrolling interests" on our Condensed Consolidated Balance Sheets.